Integrating Text and Image: Determining Multimodal Document Intent in Instagram Posts: Experiments

-We show some sample outputs of the (multimodal) model in \autoref{fig:qual_1}.
-The top-left Image-caption pair (Image I) is classified as exhibitionist with expressive as a close second since it is a picture of someone's home with a caption describing an experience at home.
-The semiotic relationship is classified as additive because the image and caption together signify the concept of spending winter at home with pets before the fireplace.
-The contextual relationship is classified as transcendental because the caption goes well beyond the image.
+We show some sample successful outputs of the (multimodal) model in \autoref{fig:qual_1}, in which the highest probability class in each of the three dimension corresponds to our gold labels.
+The top-left Image-caption pair (Image I) is classified as exhibitionist, closely followed by expressive; it is a picture of someone's home with a caption describing a domestic experience.
+The semiotic relationship is classified as additive; the image and caption together signify the concept of spending winter at home with pets before the fireplace.
+The contextual relationship is classified as transcendental; the caption indeed goes well beyond the image.

-The top-right image-caption pair (Image II) is classified as entertainment because the image caption pair works as an ironic reference to dancing (``yeet'') grandparents, who are actually reading, in language used usually by young people that a typical grandparent would never use.
-The semiotic relationship is classified as divergent and the contextual relationship is classified as minimal because of the semantic and semiotic divergence of the image-caption pair caused by the juxtaposition of youthful references with older people.
+The top-right image-caption pair (Image II) is classified as entertainment; the image caption pair works as an ironic reference to dancing (``yeet'') grandparents, who are actually reading, in language used usually by young people that a typical grandparent would never use.
+The semiotic relationship is classified as divergent and the contextual relationship is classified as minimal; there is semantic and semiotic divergence of the image-caption pair caused by the juxtaposition of youthful references with older people.

 To further understand the role of meaning multiplication, we consider the change in intent and semiotic relationships when the same image of the British Royal Family is matched with two different captions in the bottom row of \autoref{fig:qual_1} (Image IV).
-When the caption is ``the royal family'' the intent is classified as entertainment because such pictures and caption pairs often appear on Instagram intending to entertain.
-The semiotic relationship is classified as parallel, and the contextual relationship as close because the caption and the image overlap heavily.
-But when the caption is ``my happy family'' the intent is classified as expressive because the caption expresses family pride, and the semiotic relationship is additive because the caption's reference to a happy family goes beyond what the image signifies.
+In both cases the semiotic relationship is parallel, perhaps due to the match between the multi-figure portrait setting and the word {\em family}.
+But the other two dimensions show differences.
+When the caption is ``the royal family'' our system classifies the intent as entertainment; presumably such pictures and caption pairs often appear on Instagram intending to entertain.
+But when the caption is ``my happy family'' the intent is classified as expressive, perhaps due to the family pride expressed in the caption.